Seeking Knowledge Wisdom and Love

-I am a doctoral candidate in the Department of Philosophy at Baylor University, the Fanz Brentano Metaphysics of Mind Fellow at the Cultura Project, and a former fellow of the SCP's Fellowship for Science Cross-Training (neuroscience).
+I am a research fellow at Baylor University working on the Accountability as a Relational Virtue Project, the Fanz Brentano Metaphysics of Mind Fellow at the Cultura Project, and a former fellow of the SCP's Fellowship for Science Cross-Training (neuroscience).

 I love teaching and see my scholarship as a natural means of collecting and clarifying my thoughts to effectively serve my students.
 In addition to teaching in Baylor's philosophy department, I've also taught philosophy at Biola University, and Azusa Pacific University.

-My work focuses on the nature of consciousness and how it informs our understanding of human nature, though, and psychology.
+My work focuses on the nature of consciousness and how it informs our understanding of human nature (metaphysics), though (epistemology), and moral psychology.
 I also have interests in the philosophy of religion, the philosophy of neuroscience, and the philosophy of mental health.